Glenn-Harless/ethoscope/README.md

 # Ethoscope - Ethereum Network Health Monitor

+> ⚠️ **IMPORTANT SECURITY NOTICE**: This repository contains sample credentials and API keys intended for local development only. **NEVER** use these default credentials in production environments.
+Always use secure, unique credentials and proper secret management practices.

 Ethoscope is a comprehensive monitoring and analytics platform for the Ethereum blockchain, providing real-time insights into network health, gas prices, MEV activity, and L2 migration patterns.

 ## Features